Attribution Statement: LactMed is a registered trademark of the U.S. Department of Health and Human Services.

 Two women received ranibizumab intraocular injections for myopic choroidal neovascularization.
 In one who did not breastfeed, VEGF decreased from 22.8 mcg/L at baseline to 12.3 mcg/L on day 1 and to 4.9 mcg/L on day 28 after her dose.
 The second woman who did breastfeed her infant, had VEGF levels that were largely unchanged, varying between about 8 and 12 mcg/L over the 28-day follow up.
 The investigators hypothesized that continuous nursing resulted in the lower levels in the relative lack of VEGF reduction in milk.[6]

 A woman received an injection of ranibizumab 0.5 mg in each eye with a 1-week interval between eyes.
 Milk samples were obtained at baseline and then daily for 14 days after the first injection.
-VEGF-A levels in the breast milk gradually decreased from 5266 ng/L at baseline to 1537 ng/L on day 11, and then increased to 3438 ng/L on day 14.[7]
+VEGF-A levels in the breast milk gradually decreased from 5266 ng/L at baseline to 1,626 pg/mL at Day 4, and then then gradually increased to 1,998 ng/L on Day 7 (when the second eye was injected), then reduced to 1,471 ng/L on Day 9, and then presented with higher and fluctuating levels from Day 12 to Day 14.[7]

 The mother of a breastfed 6-month-old infant was given 4 intravitreal injections of ranibizumab 0.5 mg for choroidal neovascularization.
 VEGF was measured in breastmilk before the first two injections and at 1 to 3, 6, 12, 24, 48 and 72 hours after all of the injections.
 The greatest decrease in milk VEGF levels occurred 6 to 12 hours after each dose and was about a 40% decrease.
 Milk VEGF levels returned to pretreatment levels by 24 hours.[9]